muhammadbsalman/WildfireTerrain-CELL-DEVS-Simulation/CDpp_Wildfire/README.txt

 ***INTSRUCTIONS TO SIMULATE***
--SIMU.EXE and cygwin1.dll should be in the folder -Upon running the .BAT file, a .log file will be generated -The .log, .val, .ma. and .pal files can be uploaded to https://simulationeverywhere.github.io/CD-WebViewer-2.0/index.html -Click load simulation, Simulation Layer, and then Load widget -Upon clicking the play button, a simulation in live time can be seen
+-SIMU.EXE and cygwin1.dll should be in the folder -Upon running the .BAT file, a .log file will be generated -The .log, .val, .ma. and .pal files can be uploaded to https://simulationeverywhere.github.io/CD-WebViewer-2.0/index.html or http://cell-devs.sce.carleton.ca/intranet/webviewer/ for simulation #3
+-Click load simulation, Simulation Layer, and then Load widget -Upon clicking the play button, a simulation in live time can be seen